-Mike Gaddis is an Associate in the Dallas office of Fish & Richardson.
+Mike Gaddis is a Principal in the Dallas office of Fish & Richardson.
 His practice emphasizes complex business litigation, with a particular focus on trade secret litigation and qui tam/whistleblower litigation.
 He has represented public and closely held companies, as...

 Mr. Stodghill is National Director of Business Litigation Development for Fish & Richardson.